I did it—I made my first loaf of sourdough bread!

 Instead, I’ll provide you with a recipe that’s based off of bread: the savory toast, also known as an open-faced sandwich, or tartine (fittingly enough).
 This recipe is a Dawn original.
 Each time we eat these, a silence only punctuated by happy eating sounds falls on the heels of the first bite.

 Shiitake Mushrooms & Goat Cheese Toasts

 2 cloves garlic, peeled

 several sprigs thyme, leaves removed

 salt and pepper

 To assemble the sandwiches: spread a good layer of goat cheese onto each slice of bread.
-Place several slices of avocado, salted, onto each slice.
-Add mushrooms to each piece (don’t be afraid to be generous, as these really make the sandwiches).
-Finish by piling sprouts onto each open-faced sandwich and follow with a hefty dose of olive oil.
+Place several slices of avocado onto each slice and sprinkle with some salt.
+Pile mushrooms onto each toast, then top with sprouts and follow with a generous dose of olive oil.

 Don’t be afraid to get your hands dirty—this meal is messy!
-Messy, but so worth it.
+Enjoy!